Remember when the internet was miles away? - RV Travel

 We have vivid memories of driving for hours, desperate to tell the sales force how wonderfully they had done over the past 24 hours.

-When Starbucks began to offer WiFi, finding locations became easier, but it was at a price, which I was willing to pay at the time.
+When Starbucks began to offer WiFi, finding locations became easier, but it was at a price I was willing to pay at the time.

-Relief: about a year after we began our RV adventures, we had a HughesNet satellite dish installed on top of our 22-foot travel trailer.
+Relief: About a year after we began our RV adventures, we had a HughesNet satellite dish installed on top of our 22-foot travel trailer.
 It was heavy and way too large for our small rig.
-“What are the blue lights on the dish,” people often asked.
+“What are the blue lights on the dish?” people often asked.
 The installer explained that they were marketing lights.
-They didn’t have any purpose except to get people to install HughesNet dishes, which, at the time, was state of the art for RVs.
+They didn’t have any purpose except to get people to install HughesNet dishes, which, at the time, were state of the art for RVs.

 The system worked.
 Sometimes.
 Not a lot.
 So, I became very close friends with Richard, the retired trucker who was my HughesNet technical contact in Virginia.
 We spent many anxious hours on the phone trying to make it work.
 Many hours.